pouriamrt/bilingual-diff/README.md

 - The tool uses **cosine similarity** for semantic matching (embeddings are normalized)
 - Fuzzy matching uses **RapidFuzz** with default scoring algorithm
-- Both English and French columns are used for matching to ensure bilingual uniqueness
+- **Only the English column is used for similarity matching** (both fuzzy and semantic).
+The French column is preserved in the output but not used for comparison.
 - The `--max-candidates-per-row` parameter limits the number of target rows scanned per candidate to improve performance on large datasets